ankraft/ACME-oneM2M-CSE/docs/ACMEScript-metatags.md

 The `@at` meta tag specifies a time / date pattern when a script should be executed.
 This pattern follows the Unix [crontab](https://crontab.guru/crontab.5.html) pattern.

-A crontab pattern consists of the following five fields:
+A crontab pattern consists of the following six fields:

-`minute hour dayOfMonth month dayOfWeek`
+`second minute hour dayOfMonth month dayOfWeek year`

 Each field is mandatory and must comply to the following values: